blei-lab/edward/sphinx/source/models_models.rst

 latent variables. ``StanModel`` objects also contain no structure about the model besides how to calculate its joint density.

+**PyMC3.**
-To use PyMC3, write a PyMC3 model whose observed values are Theano shared variables.
+Write a PyMC3 model whose observed values are Theano shared variables.
 The values in the Theano shared variables can be plugged at a later time.
 Here is an example:

 .. code:: python

+    from edward.models import PyMC3Model

     x_obs = theano.shared(np.zeros(1))
     with pm.Model() as pm_model:
         beta = pm.Beta('beta', 1, 1, transform=None)
         x = pm.Bernoulli('x', beta, observed=x_obs)

     model = PyMC3Model(pm_model)

 Here is a `toy